 As all motorists should know, using a mobile phone when driving is extremely dangerous and ILLEGAL.
 Studies have shown that drivers using a phone whilst driving are slower to recognise and react to hazards, which in a split-second could lead to a serious accident.

-As of March, anyone who is caught using their phone whilst driving will receive a £200 fixed penalty fine and 6 penalty points on the licence.
+As of March, anyone who is caught using their phone whilst driving now receives a £200 fixed penalty fine and 6 penalty points on the licence.
 This isn’t good news for new drivers still within their probationary period as their licence will be revoked.
 They will then need to regain their licence by reapplying for a provisional licence, driving as a learner once again until they pass theory and practical tests.

 For any motorists caught twice and who accrue 12 points they will automatically appear in court, facing a driving ban of up to six months and a fine of up to £1,000.

-Although you may currently use a hands-free kit whilst driving it is still actively discouraged by the Highway Code as it can cause the same levels of mental distractions as a hand-held mobile phone.
+Although you may use a hands-free kit whilst driving, it is still actively discouraged by the Highway Code as it can cause the same levels of mental distractions as a hand-held mobile phone.
 It is also important to remember you can still be prosecuted if you’re not in control of your vehicle whilst using a hands-free device and the same penalties apply.

 RMB Ford’s Mobile Advice: